hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 This version nightmare problem for software people has a solid and well-recognized solution: version control systems.
 Such as ["git"](https://git-scm.com/), which is not only the most widely used one in the industry, but also completely free, open source and cross platform (that is working flawlessly on Win/Mac/Linux).

-I use Reaper, and instead of creating dozens of copies of my project file (`my-cool-song.rpp`), such as `my-cool-song-new-vocals-brighter-mix-4.rpp`, I simply initialize a git repository in the project folder and put the file under version control.
+For music production, I use Reaper, and instead of creating dozens of copies of my project file (`my-cool-song.rpp`), such as `my-cool-song-new-vocals-brighter-mix-4.rpp`, I simply initialize a git repository in the project folder and put the file under version control.
+This git repository will be the "home" for managing the version of our music project.

 By the way, a good supplementary for this reading could be this video of me going through an example.
 If you are not fan of watching videos, feel free to read on.